whoisandie/angular-markdown/README.md

 > Full-Blown-Fully-Configurable Markdown Service

 ##Overview
-An [AngularJS](https://angularjs.org) module that integrates a full-blown, fully configurable Markdown editor into your angularjs applications.
+An [AngularJS](https://angularjs.org) module that integrates a full-blown, fully configurable markdown service for your angularjs apps.
 Contains a simple directive and a service.

 ngMarkdown isn't a WYSISYG editor.
 Its just a plain text markdown editor, with a few extra few features enabled.
 Depends on [CodeMirror](https://codemirror.net)(customized, minimized & built into the project), [Marked](https://github.com/chjj/marked) & [AngularJS](https://angularjs.prg) projects.